USCqserver/HOQSTTutorials.jl/markdown/advanced/01-ame_spin_fluctuators.md

 ---
-title: Adiabatic master equation with spin-fluctuators
+author: "Huo Chen"
-author: Huo Chen
+title: "Adiabatic master equation with spin-fluctuators"
 ---

 ## Model setup
 In this example notebook, we solve the master equation of the following form